DataCritica/cookiecutter-data-journalism/README.md

 - ### **Requirements**

-    The template works with Jupyter notebooks, in case you don't have a set up for [jupyter](https://jupyter.org/), run the following command:
+    The template works with jupyter notebooks, in case you don't have a set up for [jupyter](https://jupyter.org/), run the following command:

     ```
     pip install jupyterlab notebook